Dharmasala

 The "House of Fire" at the temple of Preah Khan.

 A dharmasala is a type of building characteristic of ancient Cambodia intended to provide rest and shelter to pilgrims.
 It is a type of building found in Angkorian complexes constructed during the reign of late 12th-century monarch Jayavarman VII and still found in Preah Khan, Ta Prohm and Banteay Chhmar.

 Etymology

 The modern name dharmasala derives from the term dharma "virtue" and sala "house."
 It has been claimed that "their Sanskrit name can only translate as 'the house of fire'."

 Architecture

 View of the House of Fire at the Ta Prohm temple in Siem Reap, Cambodia.

 The 121 dharmasalas built by Jayavarman VII all follow a similar plan: aligned east–west, a tower at the west end, and south-facing windows.
 They tend to have thick walls of brick or stone, and double-balustered windows.

 Building orientation follows the position of the road rather than the typical east–west cardinal alignment of Angkorian architecture.

 The average size of a dharmaçala was recorded as 14–15 m in length and 4–5 m in width.

-In modern times, the dharmashala have evolved towards wooden structures simply referred to as sala.
+In modern times, the dharmashala have evolved towards wooden structures simply referred to as sala samnak.